kleros/kleros-docs/developer/dao-governance/safesnap-kleros.md

 ## The Judiciary Branch

-If someone thinks that the current answer submitted to Realitio is incorrect, instead of submitting the correct answer with a higher bond, it's possible to relay the final resolution to an arbitrator.
+When the proposal gets to the Realitio oracle, answers submitted to Realitio can be overwritten by other answers with a higher bond.
+Additionaly, it's possible to relay the final resolution to an arbitrator.
 So, who is the arbitrator?

 When the SafeSnap's DAO module is deployed, the Gnosis Safe multisig is set as the default arbitrator.
 This means that, ultimately, the signers of the Gnosis Safe have full control of what gets executed and what not, because they can approve or reject a list of transactions no matter what was voted on Snapshot.
 Eventually, the ruling power should be given to an impartial third party that safeguards the DAOs written guidelines.